Zero-waste is a whole family experience, and our pets are part of that; but, how the heck do you raise a zero-waste dog!

-Your local municipality may even ban the practice altogether so please check with them first.
-If you can bury the waste it must be buried in a spot in which cannot contaminate any waterways.
+Your local municipality may even ban the practice altogether, so please check with them first.
+If you can bury the waste, it must be buried in a spot that cannot contaminate any waterways.

 It must be at least 6 to 12 inches deep and lay undisturbed for 12 months or more.
 Furthermore, due to the bacteria and parasitic content, the waste must not be able to leach into any edible plants.

-Ringworm, for instance, can live in contaminated soil for years and you don’t want these on your edible plants.
+For instance, Ringworm can live in contaminated soil for years, and you don’t want these on your edible plants.

 Zero Waste Your Dog Poop By Composting

-For every detail, you might ever need to compost dog waste check out this guide from the N.R.C.S.
-(National Resource Conservation Service).
+For every detail, you might ever need to compost dog waste check out this guide from the National Resource Conservation Service (N.R.C.S).